Similarities and Differences

 Scope

-Work Setting
+Work Environment

 When it comes to working in general veterinary medicine, the possible work settings normally include a clinic-setting and maybe an agricultural setting in a farm or barn-type setting.
 These settings are structured for humans.